quil-lang/qvm/doc/lisp-setup.md

 Oh dear, all the parentheses!
-The path to Lisp enlightenment requires an understanding that the parentheses are there because Lisp code is actually one giant (semi-)serialized data structure, and paretheses provide literal syntax for that data structure.
+The path to Lisp enlightenment requires an understanding that the parentheses are there because Lisp code is actually one giant (semi-)serialized data structure, and parentheses provide literal syntax for that data structure.

 Structural editing of this data structure makes life easier, and this